Kwame Opoku: USM Alger

-On 16 March 2021, Opoku signed a four and half years contract with USM Alger for 350,000 euros.
-On 8 May 2021, Opoku played his first competitive match in the League Cup in the Algiers Derby and scored a goal in the match that ended in 2–0 victory, which occurred on his 22nd birthday.
+On 16 March 2021, Opoku signed a four and half years contract with Algerian Ligue Professionnelle 1 club USM Alger.
+On 8 May 2021, Opoku played his first competitive match in the Algerian League Cup in the Algiers Derby and scored a goal in the match that ended in 2–0 victory, which occurred on his 22nd birthday.

-After joining them only in the second round of the season, Opoku made an immediate impact and ended his first season in Algeria with 5 goals and 4 assists in 17 matches in all competitions.
-On 1 February 2023, Opoku joined Moroccan side Olympique Khouribga.
+After joining them only in the second round of the season, Opoku made an immediate impact and ended his first season in Algeria with 5 goals and 4 assists in 17 appearances across all competitions.
+During the 2021–22 season, Opoku made 18 league appearances and scored once.
+His playing time during the campaign was affected by injuries.

-On 11 December 2024, Opoku rejoined the Ghana Premier League, signing a two-and-a-half-year contract with Kumasi Asante Kotoko as a free agent.
-He made his debut on 28 December 2024, scoring the second goal in a 2–0 victory against Bibiani Gold Stars at the Baba Yara Stadium.
+Loan to Najran

+In August 2022, Opoku joined Saudi Arabian club Najran SC on a season-long loan from USM Alger, with an option to make the transfer permanent.
+His spell in Saudi Arabia ended early, and he returned to USM Alger in January 2023.

+Olympique Khouribga

+On 31 January 2023, Opoku joined Moroccan club Olympique Khouribga on a permanent transfer from USM Alger, signing a two-and-a-half-year contract.
+He made six league appearances during the remainder of the 2022–23 season as Khouribga were relegated from the Botola Pro.